dell/azurestack-docs/content/en/docs/hci/StorageStack/Overview/_index.md

 ![](StorageStack02.png)

 Anyway, let's explore layers a bit.
 Following info is based on storage description someone somewhere created and pushed to internet.
-The only version I found was from webarchive and I copied it [here](Storage.pdf).
+The only version found was from webarchive and can be accessed [here](Storage.pdf).

 ## Layers below S2D Stack

 ### Port & Miniport driver

-storport.sys & stornvme.sys
+***storport.sys*** & ***stornvme.sys***

 Port drivers implement the processing of an I/O request specific to a type of I/O port, such as SATA, and are implemented as kernel-mode libraries of functions rather than actual device drivers.
-Port driver is written by Microsoft (storport.sys).
-If third party wants to use write their own device driver (like HBA), then it will use miniport driver (except if device is NVMe, then miniport driver is Microsoft stornvme.sys)
+Port driver is written by Microsoft (***storport.sys***).
+If third party wants to use write their own device driver (like HBA), then it will use miniport driver (except if device is NVMe, then miniport driver is Microsoft ***stornvme.sys***)

-Miniport drivers usually use storport.sys performance enhancements such as support for the paralell execution of IO.
+Miniport drivers usually use ***storport.*** performance enhancements such as support for the paralell execution of IO.

 [storage port drivers](https://learn.microsoft.com/en-us/windows-hardware/drivers/storage/storage-port-drivers)
 [storage miniport drivers](https://learn.microsoft.com/en-us/windows-hardware/drivers/storage/storage-miniport-drivers)

 ### Class Driver

-disk.sys
+***disk.sys***

-A [storage class driver](https://learn.microsoft.com/en-us/windows-hardware/drivers/storage/introduction-to-storage-class-drivers) (typically disk.sys) uses the well-established SCSI class/port interface to control a mass storage device of its type on any bus for which the system supplies a storage port driver (currently SCSI, IDE, USB and IEEE 1394).
+A [storage class driver](https://learn.microsoft.com/en-us/windows-hardware/drivers/storage/introduction-to-storage-class-drivers) (typically ***disk.sys***) uses the well-established SCSI class/port interface to control a mass storage device of its type on any bus for which the system supplies a storage port driver (currently SCSI, IDE, USB and IEEE 1394).
 The particular bus to which a storage device is connected is transparent to the storage class driver.

 Storage class driver is responsible for claiming devices, interpreting system I/O requests and [many more](https://learn.microsoft.com/en-us/windows-hardware/drivers/storage/storage-class-driver-s-general-functionality)

-In Storage Spaces stack (Virtual Disk) disk.sys is responsible for claiming Virtual Disk exposed by spaceport (storage spaces)
+In Storage Spaces stack (Virtual Disk) ***disk.sys*** is responsible for claiming Virtual Disk exposed by spaceport (storage spaces)

 ![](StorageStack03.png)

 ### Partition Manager

-partmgr.sys
+***partmgr.sys***

-Partitions are handled by partmgr.sys.
+Partitions are handled by ***partmgr.sys***.
 Partition is usually GPT or MBR (preferably GPT as MBR has many limitations such as 2TB size limit)

 As you can see in the stack, there are two partition managers.
 One partition layout is on physical disk and it is then consumed by storage spaces (spaceport).

-On the picture below you can see individual physical disk from spaces exposed and it's partitions showing metadata partition and partition containing pool data (normally not visible as it's hidden by partmgr.sys when it detects spaces).
+On the picture below you can see individual physical disk from spaces exposed and it's partitions showing metadata partition and partition containing pool data (normally not visible as it's hidden by ***partmgr.sys*** when it detects spaces).

 ![](StorageStack04.png)